melli79/melli79.github.io/post/02peifandsmurfs/index.md

 But we also want to return a result (结果).
 Therefore we write `-> str`, i.e. in the end we return a string (字串) or text.
 This, too, is a type annotation.
 With it, the IDE (integrated development environment, 集成开发环境, e.g. pyCharm) is able to check whether we really return a string and did not just forget about it (算了).

 What are the 2 cases?
 We check if `n` divided by 4 gives the remainder not equal `!=` 0, that is for 1, 2, 3 or 5, 6, 7 or ... .
-In this case we return (返回给) `str(n)` the number as a string.  `return` also has another effect, namely the execution of the function stops here and the computer returns (回发) to the calling part (呼叫程序) -- the main part.
+In this case we return (返回给) `str(n)` the number as a string, called stringify (similar to smurfify).  `return` also has another effect, namely the execution of the function stops here and the computer returns (回发) to the calling part (呼叫程序) -- the main part.
 In this case the last line won't be executed.

 When `n` is divisible by 4 (`n%4 == 0`), the first `return` statement is not executed.
 Instead the computer proceeds to the next line.
 Here we return "smurf" (and then finish the function).